Policies and procedures

 Standing financial procedures, instructions and standing orders

-Information about standing financial procedures and instructions can be found in our procurement policy.
+Standing financial instructions can be found in this PDF document.

 Complaints and other customer service policies and procedures

 Information about raising a concern, complaint or giving a compliment can be found on the patient support line page of our website.